HUMANE SOCIETY OF MASON COUNTY

 Credit: SPCA of Wake County

 If you have a cat colony in your neighborhood, you can schedule a spay/neuter appointment through HSMC.
-Ideally, all feral cats will be scheduled as female cats (even if they're male) to allow for enough time to properly provide care.
+All feral cats should be scheduled as female cats (even if they're male) to allow for enough time to properly provide care.
+The cost for surgery is $50 and includes spay/neuter, rabies vaccine, and Revolution, which protects against most common feline parasites.
+Cats will be ear-tipped.
+This service package is for community cats/feral free-roaming cats only.

 For more information on Trap-Neuter-Return, including step by step trapping guides, please read How You Can Help Community Cats: A Step-by-Step Guide to Trap-Neuter Return by Alley Cat Allies.